Real-Time Learning of Predictive Dynamic Obstacle Models for Robotic Motion Planning: Simulations and Experiments

 \textbf{Denoising results (Gaussian)}: Fig.~\ref{fig:denoise-gauss} demonstrates that our Page-Hankel SVHT framework achieves stable recovery of the ground-truth velocity profile under Gaussian sensor noise.
 The denoised estimate (red, top panel) tracks the ground truth (dashed black) without visible phase lag while suppressing high-frequency artifacts that often contaminate raw measurements.
 Over the $160$\,s trajectory, the method delivered an SNR gain of $19.2$\,dB and an average noise reduction of $89.0\%$ (call-out, top-left), corresponding to nearly an order-of-magnitude improvement over baseline.
 The zoomed view (bottom-left) highlights that turning points and low-curvature segments, often degraded by conventional low-pass filters, were preserved, while the log-scale absolute error confirms a $10$-$100\times$ reduction in residual magnitude.
 These results indicate that the method can denoise aggressively without compromising structural features critical for downstream control.

 \textbf{Denoising results (Heavy tailed, correlated noise):} To probe robustness under non-Gaussian disturbances, we injected temporally correlated AR(1)-Laplace noise (Fig.~\ref{fig:denoise-laplace}).
-Despite heavy tails and temporal correlation, the framework remained comparably effective where we observed an SNR gain of $6.9$\,dB and an average noise reduction of $54.4\%$, with no visible phase lag relative to the ground truth.
-While the performance degraded relative to the Gaussian baseline, as expected under correlated, heavy-tailed disturbances, the degradation was gradual.
-Crucially, the low-rank Hankel structure proved distribution-agnostic i.e., the SVHT adaptively trimmed outlier-inflated singular values without requiring fixed gaussian assumptions on the noise statistic.
+Despite heavy tails and temporal correlation, we observed an SNR gain of $6.9$\,dB and an average noise reduction of $54.4\%$, with no visible phase lag.
+While performance is lower than under Gaussian noise, as to be expected, the degradation remains gradual.
+Crucially, the low-rank Hankel structure proved distribution-agnostic i.e., SVHT adaptively trims singular values inflated by heavy-tailed noise requiring explicit Gaussian assumptions on the noise statistics.

+\textbf{Comparison with Extended Kalman Filter (EKF)-based denoising:} For reference, we evaluated an EKF as a denoising pipeline under the same Gaussian disturbance conditions defined in Sec.~\ref{sec:sim-uni}.
+When the process and measurement covariance matrices are carefully tuned using approximate knowledge of the noise moments, the EKF achieves moderate reconstruction quality, yielding an SNR of approximately $0.6$\,dB.
+However, even in this tuned setting the EKF exhibits a noticeable phase delay (Fig.~\ref{fig:denoise-ekf}, top), which increases the point-wise reconstruction error used in the SNR calculation and may be problematic for downstream control pipelines that require temporally aligned state estimates for stable feedback and prediction.
+In contrast, the proposed Page/Hankel-based method achieves an SNR of $19.2$\,dB under the same disturbance conditions.

+In practical robotic systems, the true measurement noise statistics are typically unknown and may vary over time.
+Since the EKF relies on explicit specification of these noise moments to compute the Kalman gain, its performance is sensitive to covariance mismatch.
+Under mild mismatch in the assumed noise statistics, reconstruction quality yields an SNR of approximately $10.0$\,dB (Fig.~\ref{fig:denoise-ekf}, bottom).
+Our proposed Page/Hankel framework estimates the noise structure directly from the data through low-rank structure and adaptive SVHT thresholding, avoiding explicit noise variance specification while maintaining consistent reconstruction performance across noise regimes.